eunomia-bpf/code-survey/README.md

 [Human Experts (LLM) design survey] -> [LLM Agent complete survey] -> [Human Experts (LLM) evaluate survey results samples] -> [Human Experts (LLM) give the report]
 ```

+You can define LLM Agent for each step, but it will be better to work with Human Experts to get better results in 2024.

 Let's take eBPF as an example, the same tool can be directly applied to other subsystems.

 ## Datasets with eBPF: Linux BPF subsystem